The Time to Work Employment Service is a national voluntary in-prison employment service for Aboriginal and Torres Strait Islander peoples.

-The Department of Education, Skills and Employment has contracted providers to deliver the service in 65 non-remote prisons while the servicing of eight remote prisons is managed by the National Indigenous Australians Agency.
+The Department of Employment and Workplace Relations has contracted providers to deliver the service in 65 non-remote prisons while the servicing of eight remote prisons is managed by the National Indigenous Australians Agency.

 Services are available in all states and territories across Australia.